cyb-3r/mdr/readme.md

 # mdr

+## Disclaimer

+If the content of the readme is subject to frequent weird changes, it's because I'm just testing the parser on it.

 ## Description

-mdr, which stands for markdown renderer, is a simple markdown parser written in Rust.
+*mdr*, which stands for markdown renderer, is a simple markdown parser written in Rust.
 It supports basic markdown syntax and follows the [CommonMark Specs](https://spec.commonmark.org/0.31.2/) (0.31.2).

 I have made this project mostly to learn the Rust programming language.